Querétaro: History

 During the century, the capital city was the scene of a number of important events.
 During the Mexican–American War, the capital was moved from Mexico City to Querétaro.
 At the end of that war, the Treaty of Guadalupe Hidalgo was signed here.
-The southernmost raids of the Comanche Indians from the plains and prairies of Texas, Oklahoma, and Kansas far to the north (along with Kiowas and some Apaches) occurred here during the middle of the 1800s.
+The southernmost raids of the Comanche from the plains and prairies of Texas, Oklahoma, and Kansas far to the north (along with Kiowas and some Apaches) occurred here in the middle of the 1800s.
 The 1857 Constitution was published in the city as well and a coalition of states including Querétaro, Jalisco, Aguascalientes, Zacatecas, Guanajuato and Michoacán formed a coalition to defend this constitution against the Plan of Tacubaya.
 During the short reign of Maximilian I, there were battles between Liberals and Conservatives (with the latter supporting the emperor) in Querétaro.
 However, Maximilian lost the military support provided by Napoleon III, leaving only four states loyal to the emperor.
 Querétaro was one of them.
 Maximilian still resisted Liberal forces which eventually surrounded him at Cerro de Campanas, then outside the city of Querétaro.
 The emperor was caught and executed on 19 June 1867.
 Afterwards, the state wrote a new constitution based on Liberal principles.
 Another new state constitution would be written at the beginning of the Porfiriato in 1879.
-Despite the turmoil, there was still economic progress in the state, with the establishment of textile mills such as Hércules, Casa Rubio and two other factories in San Antonio and La Purísma.
+Despite the turmoil, there was still economic progress in the state, with the establishment of textile mills such as Hércules, Casa Rubio and two other factories in San Antonio and La Purísima.
 There was also some mining, especially in El Doctor, Río Blando, Maconí and Escanelilla with a total of 216 mines producing silver with some producing gold, copper, lead and more.

 Before the end of the century, modern infrastructure such as electricity, telegraph and telephones began to appear.
 Industry grew and modernized, with El Hércules becoming the largest textile factory in the country.
 Haciendas and agricultural production also grew, especially in the north of the state.
 The capital was modified and expanded, and it was linked to the rest of the country via rail in 1882.
 Public education began in the state at the beginning of the 20th century with fifty-four primary schools and the first graduates of the state’s first teachers’ college.

-However, at the same time, strikes and other movements against the Diaz regime had begun in the state and elsewhere in the country.
+At the same time, strikes and other movements against the Diaz regime had begun in the state and elsewhere in the country.
 The largest strike in the state was against the El Hércules factory in 1909.
 At the start of the Mexican Revolution, there were revolts in Jalpan de Serra and Cadereyta along with protests in the capital.
 Governor González de Cosío resigned in 1911, replaced by Joaquín F. Chicarro, who was allied with Victoriano Huerta and more authoritarian.
 In 1916 and 1917, the federal government of Venustiano Carranza had to abandon Mexico City, moving the country’s capital to Querétaro.
-The country’s current 1917 Constitution was promulgated from Teatro de la República in the city of Querétaro.
+The country’s current constitution was promulgated from Teatro de la República in the city of Querétaro.